hmrc/eu-subsidy-compliance-frontend/encyrpted_email.md

 ## question for CDS - if we get a response from CDS - is it verified? can we raise this with CDS please

 We could raise it, but as their endpoint is not forcefully tied to verification and relies on the consumers to verify before updating, it becomes an issue of faith.
 Did Sub09 verify its value where CDS got its value from?
+Is this good enough for us?

 ## If we encrypt the emails - impact to the performance?